vivocha/appointments-scheduler-docs/README.md

 `toTs`: optional, the Appointment creation date to get stats to.
 It MUST be in UTC and in ISO 8601 format.
 Refers to the `ts` Appointment property.

 `calendarId`: optional, id of the Calendar which the appointment belongs.
-If specified get stats of the Appointments of that Calendar.
+If specified, the endpoint returns stats about the Appointments belonging to that Calendar.

-> **IMPORTANT: date params should be used consistently.
-For example `fromDate` and `toDate` should never be used with `toDate` and `fromTs` and viceversa.**
+> **IMPORTANT: date properties should be used consistently.
+Use `fromDate` and `toDate` properties OR `fromTs` and `toTS`.
+Do not mix any of those properties.**

-It returns an object like the following:
+This API endpoint returns a JSON, like the following:

 ```json
 {